Skip to content

 Our emissions

 As an online travel agent, our emissions are naturally low.
 But there’s always work to be done.
 Our target is to keep Scope 1 and Scope 2 emissions below 30 tonnes each year, in line with the GHG Protocol, and we’re proud to say we’ve been hitting it!
-Our Scope 3 emissions have increased after a dip due to COVID-19, but in 2022 81% of those emissions came from marketing purchases on Google (who are a carbon neutral company!)
+Our Scope 3 emissions have increased after a dip due to COVID-19 as we get back to meeting our hostel partners and for marketing on Google (who are a carbon neutral company!)

 Climate Neutral Company